top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 **_“URBEM ANATUM TUTIOS FACIENDA (EST) - MAKE DUCKIETOWN A SAFER PLACE”_**

 The goal of Duckietown is to provide a relative simple platform to explore, tackle and solve many problems linked to autonomous driving in the simple but infinitely expandable environment of “Duckietown”.
-From controlling single driving Duckiebots till complete fleet management every scenario is possible and can be put into practice.
+From controlling single driving Duckiebots until complete fleet management, every scenario is possible and can be put into practice.
 Due to the previous classes and also the great work of many volunteers many software packages were already developed and provided a solid basis.
 But something was still missing.

 ### Motivation {#saviors-final-result-motivation}
 <!--_Now step back and tell us how you got to that mission._